Alan Smrcka, Ph.D.

 Adrian Campbell, Ph.D.

 Research Fellow Adrian received his PhD from University of New South Wales, where he characterized a novel family of allosteric modulators for the α1-adrenergic receptors.
 In our laboratory he worked on a drug development project, looking for small molecule inhibitors of Gβγ.
-He is currently a Senior Scientist at Synature Discovery in Nottingham, UK.

 Jerry Madukwe